Alexis3857/The-Seven-Deadly-Sins-Farmbot/README.md

 The database has only one table called TRANSLATION, this table has 3 columns : id, si and translated.

-id is a text, the game source code uses constant strings to access the data. (ie: "DB_hero_name_100100")
+- id is a text, the game source code uses constant strings to access the data.

-si is an int, it is used by the [database](#database) (much smaller to store than strings). (ie: 25909)
+- si is an int, it is used by the database (much smaller to store than strings).

-translated is a xored text, it is the localized string (ie: "Meliodas" after decryption).
+- translated is a xored text, it is the localized string.

 | id | si | translated
 | - | - |